 - how the development addresses the street and interfaces with adjoining properties

 - any potential traffic and car parking issues associated with the development

 - how the development may impact on drainage patterns in the area

 - how the development fits with any objective of the planning scheme to protect and enhance the natural environment.

-Submitters have the legal right to appeal the City’s decision on an Impact Assessable application through the Planning and Environment Court.
-The City advises submitters in writing of the time period for an appeal to be submitted.
-Submitters do not have a legal right of appeal for Code Assessable applications.
+Submitters of properly made submissions have the legal right to appeal the City’s decision on an impact assessable application or a variation request through the Planning and Environment Court.
+The City advises principle submitters in writing of the time period for an appeal to be submitted.

 For more information visit the Planning and Environment Court website.

-For more information relating to making a submission on a development application, visit the Department of State Development, Infrastructure and Planning website.
+For more information relating to making a submission on a development application, visit the Department of Infrastructure, Local Government and Planning website.